-Choosing between staying in or visiting the cities of Zadar or Split on a trip down Croatia’s coast can seem like an impossible task.
+Choosing between staying in or visiting the cities of Split or Zadar on a trip down Croatia’s coast can seem like an impossible task.
 On the surface, these cities seem to be fairly similar and can seem to offer more or less the same things to see and do.

 In general, Zadar is a better choice if you’re looking for a quieter place to stay and a base to get more off the beaten path in Croatia.
 Alternatively, choose Split if you want to stay in a busier city and explore the highlights on the coast.